magento/knowledge-base/src/troubleshooting/general/cloud-site-is-slow.md

 You can use either of the following methods to get information about the IP addresses accessing your Adobe Commerce store.

 * Check the HTTP access logs through an SSH session.
-* Contact Adobe Commerce on cloud infrastructure support to request a list of IP addresses causing heavy load on the site.
+* Contact Adobe Commerce support to request a list of IP addresses causing heavy load on the site.

 #### Check the HTTP access logs